weixr18/Virus-Spread/README.md

 p.s.
 The makefile is written for windows MinGW compiler.
 To compile in other environments, you need to modify it.

-### About dynamic library loading
+### About dynamic library loading on Windows

+#### GCC Compiler

-On Windows, when running main.py, you may encounter the following error:
+If you use the GCC compiler, you may encounter the following error:

 ```ps1
 FileNotFoundError: Could not find module 'path\to\project\Virus-Spread\bin\sim.dll' (or one of its dependencies).
 Try using the full path with constructor syntax.